MaulikS1/MaulikS1/README.md

-I am a backend developer and have interest to develop a IOT solution to automate and optimize the manual processes.
+I am a full stack developer and have interest to develop a IOT solution to automate and optimize the manual processes.

 ### 📱 Social
 [![text](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/solankimaulik)